 Tucker Arts Camp

-Voted Best Arts Camp in 2022, Tucker Arts Camp travels the world!
-Over eight weeks, children in preschool through fifth grade explore the art of storytelling through music, visual arts and diverse world cultures.
-The beautiful campus in SE Portland offers a large organic garden, tree house theater, goats, and gym.
+The beautiful campus in SE Portland offers a large organic garden, tree house studio, goats, and gym.
 There is plenty of space for inspiration from the natural world and fun in the summer sun.
 Air conditioned studios; 8:30-2:30 plus aftercare available.

-Camp Rates:
+Camp rates:

 Once you have begun the registration process, if you find your desired week is full, please go HERE to be put on a waiting list.